 An advance deposit of \$200 must be submitted with the Enrollment Confirmation Form to accept admission to the College.
 The deposit is not refundable and is forfeited if the student does not enroll.
-Upon enrollment, the deposit is credited toward the orientation program and tuition.
+Upon enrollment, the deposit is credited toward the spring semester tuition charges.

 In addition, a \$200 room reservation deposit must be submitted with the Application for Student Housing by students living in a College residence hall.
 The room deposit is not refundable and is forfeited if the student does not enroll.
-Upon enrollment, the deposit is credited to the student's housing charges.
+Upon enrollment, the deposit is credited toward the spring semester housing charges.